SRSteinkamp/srspage/_posts/2020-05-01-Reaction-Time-Analysis-Ex-Gauss.md

 | 5 - 100 : 200 |  0.049|   0.142|   0.056|  -0.092|
 | 6 - 200 : 200 |  0.050|  -0.009|   0.051|   0.005|

-As assumed, we have a inflation of false-positive t-tests when comparing estimates of Ex-Gauss parameters from the same distribution (but estimated using different sample-sizes).
+As assumed, we have an inflation of false-positive t-tests when comparing estimates of Ex-Gauss parameters from the same distribution (but estimated using different sample-sizes).
 The larger the imbalance, the larger the false positive rate!